-This pack contains two full case study analysis practice exercises.
-You also receive a complete set of preparation materials, including case study answers and presentation tips.
-A general guide teaches you how to construct a case study assignment.
-It also provides you with explanations regarding solving methods and tips.
+This pack contains two full-length case study analysis practice exercises.
+You will also receive a complete set of preparation materials, including case study answers and presentation tips.
+As well as this, you will gain access to a general guide teaching you how to construct a case study assignment.
+This guide also provides you with explanations regarding solving methods and tips.
 The accompanying scoring forms can be used to evaluate your own performance according to what real assessors look for.

 A case study exercise is one of several tools used to evaluate a wide array of skills and abilities:

 JobTestPrep offers a unique preparation package designed specifically to help you prepare for your upcoming case study or analysis exercise.
 This pack contains two complete written case study exercises that can be solved under test-like conditions.
 Using the detailed solution guide, scoring form, and presentation example, you are able to assess your own performance and draw valuable conclusions.